PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 **mini-batch consisting of sentences**

-Supposing a mini-batch contains three sentences, and each contains 3, 1, 2 words respectively.
+Suppose a mini-batch contains three sentences, and each contains 3, 1, 2 words respectively.
 Then the mini-batch can be represented by a (3+1+2)*D Tensor with some index information appended:

 .. code-block :: text